If you’re building links for a foreign site, then you’re in for a treat because that’s the topic of this post.

 You will also know why this is the case when I talk about how Google’s algorithm shaped SERPs through the years and how it correlates with SERPs from non-English organic search pages.

-A Brief History on English SERPs
+A Brief History of English SERPs

 I am singling out English SERPs here because of the changes and developments that took place in this space.
-As you’ll see later on, Google has made massive strides in understanding context and intent of words in the English language, which resulted in a more organized process of analyzing pages to appear on SERPs.
+As you’ll see later on, Google has made massive strides in understanding the context and intent of words in the English language, which resulted in a more organized process of analyzing pages to appear on SERPs.

 More importantly, taking a good look at English SERPs allows you to see the stark contrast taking place in foreign SERPs.

 So to see its progress, we must go back to the time when everything started.